containers/buildah/docs/buildah.md

 Storage state dir (default: "/run/containers/storage" for UID 0, "/run/user/$UID" for other users) Default state dir is configured in /etc/containers/storage.conf

+**--short-name-alias-conf** *path*

+Pathname of the file which contains cached mappings between short image names and their corresponding fully-qualified names.
+It is used for mapping from names of images specified using short names like "hello-world" which don't include a registry component and a corresponding fully-specified name which includes a registry and any other components, such as "docker.io/library/hello-world".
+It is not recommended that this option be used, as the default behavior of using the system-wide cache (*/var/cache/containers/short-name-aliases.conf*) or per-user cache (*$HOME/.cache/containers/short-name-aliases.conf*) to supplement system-wide defaults is most often preferred.

 **--storage-driver** **value**

 Storage driver.
 The default storage driver for UID 0 is configured in /etc/containers/storage.conf (`$HOME/.config/containers/storage.conf` in rootless mode), and is *vfs* for other users.
 The `STORAGE_DRIVER` environment variable overrides the default.
 The --storage-driver specified driver overrides all.